rhilconsultants/HELM-ArgoCD-Lab/Lab1_Part_2.md

 > Create a new Application.

-> enter your Application name as the Following <userName>-hello-world.
+> enter your Application name as the Following "<userName>-hello-world".

 > Enter your GitHub repo Url.